wsp-sag/gisdkStyle/README.md

     for i in array

-In order to keep looping simple and easy to modify, do not use subscripts throughout the loop.
-Instead, define variables using subscripts at the beginning of the loop only.
+In order to keep looping clear and easy to modify, do not repeatedly use subscripts in long or complex loops.
+Instead, define variables using subscripts at the beginning of the loop.
 This makes the code easier to understand and modify for the next user.

+An exception can be made for very simple loops.

 **Good**
 ```c